-- 11. Defendant Countrywide Securities Corporation is a corporation organized under the laws of the State of Delaware with its principal place of business at 4500 Park Granada, Calabasas, California.
-Countrywide Securities is now part of Bank of America. - 12.
-The Depositors.
-Defendant CWALT is a Delaware corporation and a limited purpose subsidiary of Countrywide Financial Corporation with its principal place of business at 4500 Park Granada, Calabasas, California.
-CWALT was the Depositor for certain of the Offerings in which AFAC invested, the Registrant for certain Registration Statements filed with the SEC, and an issuer of certain mortgage-backed Certificates purchased by AFAC. - 13.
-Defendant CWMBS is a Delaware corporation and a limited purpose subsidiary of Countrywide Financial Corporation with its principal place of business at 4500 Park Granada, Calabasas, California.
-CWMBS was the Depositor for certain of the Offerings in which AFAC invested, the Registrant for certain Registration Statements filed with the SEC, and an issuer of certain mortgage-backed Certificates purchased by AFAC. - 14.
-The Officer Countrywide Defendants.
+31. Defendant CWHEQ is a Delaware corporation and a limited purpose subsidiary of Countrywide Financial Corporation with its principal place of business at 4500 Park Granada, Calabasas, California.
+CWHEQ was the Depositor for certain of the Offerings in which Western & Southern invested, the Registrant for certain Registration Statements filed with the SEC, and an issuer of certain mortgage-backed Certificates purchased by Western & Southern.

+32. Defendant CWMBS is a Delaware corporation and a limited purpose subsidiary of Countrywide Financial Corporation with its principal place of business at 4500 Park Granada, Calabasas, California.
+CWMBS was the Depositor for certain of the Offerings in which Western & Southern invested, the Registrant for certain Registration Statements filed with the SEC, and an issuer of certain mortgage-backed Certificates purchased by Western & Southern.

+33. The Officer Countrywide Defendants.
 Defendant Angelo Mozilo is Countrywide Financial's co-founder and served on Countrywide Financial's Board of Directors from 1969 to July 1, 2008.
 Mozilo also served as Countrywide Financial's Chairman of the Board starting in March 1999 and in various other executive positions since Countrywide Financial's inception, including President from March 2000 through December 2003, and Chief Executive Officer from February 1998 to July 1, 2008.
 He was a member of Countrywide Financial's Executive Strategy Committee, which, from its creation in 2005, was responsible for establishing and evaluating Countrywide's overall strategic direction and governing its annual planning process.
-Mozilo also served on Countrywide Financial's Credit Committee and Finance Committee and, as CEO and Chairman of the Board, directly oversaw the Ethics and Asset/Liability Committees.
+Mozilo also served on Countrywide Financial's Credit Committee and Finance Committee and, as CEO and Chairman of the Board, directly oversaw the Ethics and Asset Liability Committees.
 Mozilo resigned from all of the above positions on July 1, 2008.
 Mozilo resides in Thousand Oaks, California.

-- 15. Defendant David Sambol joined Countrywide Financial in 1985.
+34. Defendant David Sambol joined Countrywide Financial in 1985.
 Sambol held numerous key executive positions at Countrywide.
 From 1994 to 2003, Sambol was a Managing Director and served as Countrywide Financial's Senior Managing Director and Chief of Production for its loan sector.
-From 2004 to 2006, Sambol was President and COO of Countrywide Home Loans, where he led all operations and had oversight responsibility for the company. - 16.
-From 2004 to 2006, Sambol served as Countrywide Financial's Executive Managing Director for Business Segment Operations, heading up all revenue-generating operations at Countrywide Financial, as well as the corporate operational and support units comprised of Administration, Marketing and Corporate Communications, and Enterprise Operations and Technology.
+From 2004 to 2006, Sambol was President and COO of Countrywide Home Loans, where he led all operations and had oversight responsibility for the company.

+35. From 2004 to 2006, Sambol served as Countrywide Financial's Executive Managing Director for Business Segment Operations, heading up all revenue-generating operations at Countrywide Financial, as well as the corporate operational and support units comprised of Administration, Marketing and Corporate Communications, and Enterprise Operations and Technology.
 From September 2006 through mid-2008, when he retired, Sambol was Countrywide Financial's President and Chief Operating Officer.
 Beginning in 2007, Sambol was CEO of Countrywide Home Loans and a member of Countrywide Financial's Board of Directors.
+Beginning in 2007, Sambol also was CEO and President of CWHEQ and a member of its Board of Directors.
 Sambol resides in Hidden Hills, California.